LiLIS: A Lightweight Distributed Learned Index Framework for Spatial Decision Analysis: Experiment

 \subsection{RQ4: Subtle Factors for Range and $k$NN Queries}

 As described in the experimental setup, both selectivity and skewness are essential for range queries.
-To answer those subtle factors, we vary selectivity from 0.000001\% to 0.1\% under both skewed and uniform queries, and the results are reported in Figure~\ref{fig:selectivity}.
+To explore those subtle factors, we vary selectivity from $0.000001\%$ to $0.1\%$ under both skewed and uniform queries, and the results are reported in Figure~\ref{fig:selectivity}.
 Uniform queries consistently outperform skewed queries due to their alignment with the underlying data distribution, allowing the learned index to make more accurate predictions.
 Skewed queries exhibit an inverse relationship between selectivity and execution time.
-To be specific, higher selectivity often reduces query latency.
-This occurs because skewed queries with small selectivity values frequently target sparse or irregular data regions, leading to inefficient index traversal.
+Specifically, higher selectivity often reduces query latency.
+This occurs because skewed queries with low selectivity values frequently target sparse or irregular data regions, leading to inefficient index traversal.
 In contrast, as selectivity increases, the query workload becomes more balanced, mitigating the impact of skewness.

-Next, we further conduct experiments over all variants of {\sysname} while varying $k$ from 1 to 100 for $k$NN queries.
-According to the results in Figure~\ref{fig:knn}, we can conclude that $k$NN queries is relatively stable when varying $k$, and this is consistent with the analysis presented in Section~\ref{subsec:knn}.
+Next, we further conduct experiments on all variants of {\sysname} by varying $k$ from 1 to 100 for $k$NN queries.
+According to the results in Figure~\ref{fig:knn}, we can conclude that $k$NN queries are relatively stable as $k$ varies, and this is consistent with the analysis presented in Section~\ref{subsec:knn}.
 This stability can be attributed to the query processing mechanism: regardless of how $k$ changes, the number of partitions that need to be accessed remains relatively small, as the query radius determination primarily depends on data distribution rather than the $k$ value itself.
-Additionally, we can also notice that R-tree partitioner consistently outperforms other partitioning strategies across different $k$ values.
+Additionally, we can notice that the R-tree partitioner consistently outperforms other partitioning strategies across different $k$ values.
 This superior performance can be explained by the R-tree's effective spatial indexing capabilities, which enable more efficient pruning of irrelevant partitions during query processing, thereby reducing the overall computational cost.